pavedroad-io/pavedroad/salt/README.md

 Another way is by adding development related shell commands that can be run inside of vim with the output going into vim buffers.
 Further these commands can be mapped to one or two keystrokes for execution.
-This allows one to work without ever leaving vim and this is what turns vim into an IDE.
+This allows one to work without ever having to leave vim and this is what turns vim into an IDE.
-If the version of vim on the target device is not vim 8.0 or later then we install the latest version of vim.
+If the version of vim on the target device is not vim 8.0 or later then the latest version of vim is installed.

-See the complete list of plugins installed: [Vim Plugins]().
+See the complete list of plugins installed: [Vim Plugins](/salt/BOM_VIM_PLUGINS.md).

 ### Golang